metzzo/mancala/README.md

 ## How to play

-Mancala is a turn based board game family that is played typically by two players sitting in front of each other.
-Each player tries to get as many beans as possible into his own depot (Kalaha).
+Mancala is a turn based family of board games typically played by two players sitting in front of each other.
+Each player tries to get as many beans as possible into their own depot (Kalaha).

 There are many different rules of Mancala.
 This engine currently implements the Kalaha rule set.
-The rules are described [here](http://www.wikihow.com/Play-Kalaha).
+Diffferent rules are described [here](http://www.wikihow.com/Play-Kalaha).

 ## What is an Agent?

-What is an agent?
-An agent is basically some class implementing the doTurn() method and returning an action the engine should play for the particular agent in the current turn.
-The engine itself implements a HumanAgent where the human decides what turn to play, but there are several other types of agents (mctsagent, alphabetaagent, randomagent and maybe your new agent) that will be able to play the game.
+An agent is essentially a class implementing the doTurn() method.
+The implementation returns an action for the engine to play for the selected agent in the current turn.
+The engine itself implements a HumanAgent where the human decides what move to play, but there are several other types of agents (mctsagent, alphabetaagent, randomagent and maybe your new agent) that will be able to play the game.

 Loading new agents can be done at runtime, so no recompilation is needed.
 You just have to create a .JAR file containing the agent class, load the jar with the full class name (including package) and voila the engine is able to play with your new agent.
 Please read the documentation for more details.